laserpointlabs/dadms/docs/dadms_development_process.md

 ---

+## Teams Tab Enhancements (Context Manager)

+- Teams can now specify if a moderator is employed (checkbox in team dialog)
+- If enabled, a moderator persona can be selected from all available personas (not limited to team members)
+- Decision agreement type can be set for each team (dropdown: Voting, Moderator decides, Third party, Consensus, Random/Lottery)
+- Team data model updated to include: `uses_moderator`, `moderator_id`, and `decision_type`
+- Team summary displays decision type and moderator (if set)
+- UI/UX designed for easy backend integration in future

+---

 ## Next Steps
 - Scaffold Document Upload and Knowledge Search UIs.
 - Define and implement backend API endpoints for domains, tags, documents, and search.